Se habla español

 While winter tires are critical in ensuring safety during the colder months, it’s essential to consider other factors when navigating wintry roads.
 These additional precautions can significantly reduce the risk of accidents and help you stay safe in challenging conditions.

-1. Adjust your driving speed: Always reduce your driving speed to match road conditions, ensuring you have enough time to react in case of sudden changes or obstacles.
+1. Adjust your driving speed: Always reduce your driving speed to match road conditions, ensuring you have enough time to react to sudden changes or obstacles.

 2. Increase following distance: Allow more space between your vehicle and the one in front, giving you ample braking distance in slippery situations.